obiba/amber-template/README.md

 ### Amber Visit app Dockerfile

-Amber Collect is a [Quasar SPA](https://quasar.dev/quasar-cli-vite/developing-spa/introduction) (single page application) web app delivered by a [NGINX](https://www.nginx.com/) web server.
+Amber Visit is a [Quasar SPA](https://quasar.dev/quasar-cli-vite/developing-spa/introduction) (single page application) web app delivered by a [NGINX](https://www.nginx.com/) web server.
 The web app **must** be built with the site specific settings such as the Amber server URL and the [reCAPTCHA](https://developers.google.com/recaptcha/) site key.

 Optionally, some source files can be modified as well: